Chart Color Schemes

 Health performance in Glenelg is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Glenelg, with high prevalence of common health conditions across both younger and older age groups.
-Approximately 49% (~4,377 people) have private health cover, lower than the national average of 55.3%.
+Health data indicates significant challenges for Glenelg, with common health conditions being prevalent across both younger and older age groups.
+Approximately 49% (~4,379 people) of the total population has private health cover, which is relatively low compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (12.0%) and mental health issues (8.1%).
-63.3% report being free from medical ailments, compared to 62.4% in Rest of Vic.
-Glenelg has a higher proportion of seniors aged 65 and over at 27.8% (2,488 people), versus 26.3% in Rest of Vic.
-Senior health outcomes are above average, outperforming the general population in health metrics.
+The most frequent medical conditions in the area are arthritis (12.0%) and mental health issues (8.1%).
+Conversely, 63.3% of residents report being completely free from medical ailments, slightly higher than the Rest of Vic's figure of 62.4%.
+Glenelg has a larger proportion of seniors aged 65 and over at 27.8% (2,489 people), compared to the Rest of Vic's 26.3%.
+Despite this, health outcomes among seniors in Glenelg are above average and better than those seen in the general population.

 Frequently Asked Questions - Health